Licensing Guides

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-Oregon HVAC Specialty Licensing Exam Details
+Oregon HVAC Mechanical Licensing Exam Details

 Once your application is approved, the Oregon Building Codes Division (BCD) will mail a letter of authorization with exam instructions.
 Oregon offers testing locations throughout the state, and you'll receive your exam results in the mail within two weeks of taking the exam.
 You must score at least 75% to pass.